dadish/ProcessGraphQL/Readme.md

 Templates -> skyscraper -> Access_, enable access settings, and make sure that `skyscraper-editor` role has `View Page` rule.

-> The ProcessWire'a Access Control system is very flexible and allows you to fine tune your access rules
-> the way you want.
-You will use it to control your GraphQL API as well.
-Learn more about ProcessWire's
-> Access Control system [here][pw-access].

 The above configuration will allow the `skyscraper-editor` to view `skyscraper` pages' built-in fields that you have enabled, but that's not the end of it.
-If you want the `skyscraper-editor` user to view the template fields like _title, headline, body_, you will need to make those fields viewable in their respective __Access__ settings.
+If you want the `skyscraper-editor` user to view the template fields like _title, headline, body_, you will need to make those fields viewable too.

-You might say that this much restriction is too much.
-It is true, but no worries we got you covered.
-This is just the default behavior and set that way to ensure maximum security.
-If you don't want to go over fields' Access settings and setup rules for each of them manually, you can change the module's behavior in the __Advanced__ section of the module configuration page.
-There are two options that change the module's behavior regarding security.

-#### Grant Template Access
-If you check this field, all the legal templates that do not have their __Access__ settings enabled, will be available to everyone.
-But they will still conform to __Access__ settings when they are enabled.
-So you can restrict each template via their __Access__ settings.

-#### Grant Field Access
-This works the same as the above.
-Grants access to all fields that do not have __Access__ settings enabled.
-This option could be useful in cases where you have 20 or something fields and you want all of them be accessible and add restrictions to only few via field's Access settings.
-Remember that you can also configure field Access rules in template context.
-That means you can make _images_ field viewable in _skyscraper_ template and closed in others.
+Select the __Basics__ tab for `skyscraper` template and press on the field `title`.
+There should be a modal that allows you to configure the `title` field in the context of `skyscraper` template.
+Press on the __Access__ tab and enable view access for `skyscraper-editor` role and now users that have `skyscraper-editor` role can view the `title` field of the `skyscraper` template.

+The ProcessWire's Access Control system is very flexible and allows you to fine tune your access rules the way you want.
+You will use it to control access to your GraphQL API as well.
+ProcessGraphQL treats exactly the way ProcessWire does.
+Below is the list of permissions supported by ProcessGraphQL.

+  - `page-add`
+  - `page-create`
+  - `page-delete`
+  - `page-edit`
+  - `page-move`
+  - `page-view`
+  - `page-edit-created`
+  - `page-edit-trash-created`

+Learn more about ProcessWire's Access Control system [here][pw-access].

 ## API
 ### GraphQL endpoint